asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Fran and Lukasz started the track with a welcome speech and mentioned that AsyncAPI recently celebrated its 8th anniversary in November.
+[Fran Méndez](https://www.linkedin.com/in/fmvilas/) and [Lukasz Gornicki](https://www.linkedin.com/in/lukasz-gornicki-a621914/) started the track with a welcome speech and mentioned that AsyncAPI recently celebrated its 8th anniversary in November.

 <Figure
   src="/img/posts/paris-conf-2024/lukasz-and-fran.webp"